This post may contain affiliate links.

 Image Credit: Deposit Photos

 Storing your pet’s food, toys, or medications under the sink might seem convenient, but it can actually be risky.
-The heat and humidity from hot water in this spot can lead to food becoming moldy or items degrading faster.
-To keep your pet supplies safe and in good condition, opt for a dedicated storage area like a pantry or a storage bin where they will stay dry and protected.
+The heat and humidity from hot water in this spot can cause food to mold or degrade faster.

 Flammable Materials